Merzasphor/MWSE/docs/source/apis/tes3.md

 	* `count` (number): *Default*: `1`.
 The maximum number of items to transfer.
 	* `playSound` (boolean): *Default*: `true`.
 If false, the up/down sound for the item won't be played.
 	* `limitCapacity` (boolean): *Default*: `true`.
 If false, items can be placed into containers that shouldn't normally be allowed.
 This includes organic containers, and containers that are full.
+	* `reevaluateEquipment` (boolean): *Default*: `true`.
+If true, and the item transferred is armor, clothing, or a weapon, the actors will reevaluate their equipment choices to see if the new item is worth equipping.
 	* `updateGUI` (boolean): *Default*: `true`.
 If false, the function won't manually resync the player's GUI state.
 This can result in some optimizations, though [`tes3ui.forcePlayerInventoryUpdate()`](https://mwse.github.io/MWSE/apis/tes3ui/#tes3uiforceplayerinventoryupdate) must manually be called after all inventory updates are finished.

 **Returns**: